ShellyDianeFarnham/Intune/README.md

 # Intune
-Fashionable wearable devices in ​the form of a necklace and a bracelet that provide team presence and well-being information to increase team awareness, social bonding, and responsiveness in hostile environments.
+Fashionable wearable devices in the form of a neckband and a wristband provide team biometrics and presence information to increase team awareness, social bonding, and responsiveness in hostile environments.

+Please see attached slides for more detail.